 “Which one is better: default-information originate or default-information originate always?”

 As always, the answer is it depends.
-If your OSPF edge routers have external default routes (for example, static default routes toward the Internet, see the next diagram), you'd want them to announce the default route only when they have a default themselves (otherwise they would attract the traffic and then blackhole it).
-In this case, you'd use default-information originate.
+If your OSPF edge routers have external default routes (for example, static default routes toward the Internet, see the next diagram), you'd want them to announce the default route only when they have a default themselves (otherwise, they would attract the traffic and then blackhole it).
+In this case, you’d use default-information originate.

-If you use something else than OSPF as the core routing protocol of your network (as shown in the next diagram), then you'd want the core routers to announce the default route into OSPF to attract the traffic from the edges regardless of whether they have the default route themselves or not.
-In this scenario, you'd use default-information originate always.
+If you use something other than OSPF as the core routing protocol of your network (as shown in the next diagram), then you’d want the core routers to announce the default route into OSPF to attract the traffic from the edges regardless of whether they have the default route themselves or not.
+In this scenario, you’d use default-information originate always.

-Last but not least, in OSPF+BGP scenario, you might want a core router to announce a default route only if it has at least some non-OSPF routes (to prevent an isolated core router from attracting and blackholing the traffic).
+Last but not least, in the OSPF+BGP scenario, you might want a core router to announce a default route only if it has at least some non-OSPF routes (to prevent an isolated core router from attracting and blackholing the traffic).
 The command to use is default-information originate always route-map name, which would generate a default route into OSPF only if at least one prefix from the IP routing table matches the specified route map.